Top 13 Free Things To Do In New York City This December

-I wouldn’t normally advise anyone to spend too much time in Midtown in December given the throng of tourists and exorbitant prices charged for everything from coffee to street pretzels.
-But from Thanksgiving through New Year’s, a large swath of the neighborhood transforms into some the city’s most iconic holiday sights that even a travel snob/Scrooge would have trouble staying away from.
+I wouldn’t normally advise anyone to spend too much time in Midtown in December given the throngs of tourists and exorbitant prices charged for everything from coffee to street pretzels.
+But, from Thanksgiving through New Year’s, a large swath of the neighborhood transforms into some the city’s most iconic holiday sights that even a travel snob/Scrooge would have trouble staying away from.

-Start at the corner of Sixth Avenue and 50th Street to see Radio City Music Hall with its giant Christmas tree and tin soldiers decorating its marquee, then make your way down 50th Street and through the massive crowds to catch a glimpse of the ice skaters and Christmas tree at Rockefeller Center (this year’s tree is an 80-foot Norway spruce hailing from Flanders, New Jersey).
+Start at the corner of Sixth Avenue and 50th Street to see Radio City Music Hall with its giant Christmas tree and tin soldiers decorating its marquee, then make your way down 50th Street and through the massive crowds to catch a glimpse of the ice skaters and Christmas tree at Rockefeller Center (last year’s tree was an 80-foot Norway spruce hailing from Flanders, New Jersey).

 Across the street on Fifth Avenue are the iconic holiday window displays at Saks Fifth Avenue.
-Check those out then head north on Fifth Avenue to see some of the country’s most expensive shops along the famed Fifth Avenue corridor.
+After walking by them, head north on Fifth Avenue to see some of the country’s most expensive shops along the famed stretch of Fifth Avenue leading to Central Park.
 Here you’ll also see some of the most expensively decorated shops as well, including the Cartier Building with its red ribbon wrapping the entire facade and the window displays at Bergdorf Goodman.

 Finally, eight blocks north at 58th Street, you’ll come to FAO Schwartz, the world’s most famous toy store (and site of some massive lines come Christmas).
-To wrap things up, take in the glitzy Plaza Hotel across the street, then make your way through the 59th Street entrance of Central Park and stroll down to Wollman Rink and watch the ice skaters underneath the world’s most famous skyline.
+To wrap things up, take in the glitzy Plaza Hotel across the street (and grab a bite to eat at the new The Plaza Food Hall), then make your way through the 59th Street entrance of Central Park and stroll down to Wollman Rink and watch the ice skaters underneath one of the world’s most famous skylines.

 8) Winter Garden

-Just next door to the World Trade Center site is the Winter Garden in the World Financial Center, a giant atrium fixed up after 9/11.
-All through December you can catch free holiday performances including a performance of The Nutcracker, Danu — an Irish group that will be performing Celtic Christmas songs, and a world holiday music performance by the Turtle Island Quartet.
+Just next door to the World Trade Center site is the Winter Garden in the World Financial Center, a giant atrium that was refurbished after 9/11.
+All through December you can catch free holiday performances.

 For the full schedule and more information click here.